vulkomilev/oumi/docs/user_guides/evaluate/evaluate.md

 ## Overview

-Oumi offers a flexible and unified framework designed to assess and benchmark Large Language Models (LLMs) and Vision Language Models (VLMs).
+Oumi offers a flexible and unified framework designed to assess and benchmark **Large Language Models (LLMs)** and **Vision Language Models (VLMs)**.
 The framework allows researchers, developers, and organizations to easily evaluate the performance of their models across a variety of benchmarks, compare results, and track progress in a standardized and reproducible way.

 Key features include:
 - **Seamless Setup**: Single-step installation for all packages and dependencies, ensuring quick and conflict-free setup.
 - **Consistency**: Platform ensures deterministic execution and [reproducible results](/user_guides/evaluate/evaluate.md#results-and-logging).
 Reproducibility is achieved by automatically logging and versioning all environmental parameters and experimental configurations.
 - **Diversity**: Offering a [wide range of benchmarks](/user_guides/evaluate/evaluate.md#benchmark-types) across domains.
 Oumi enables a comprehensive evaluation of LLMs on tasks ranging from natural language understanding to creative text generation, providing holistic assessment across various real-world applications.
 - **Scalability**: Supports [multi-GPU and multi-node evaluations](/user_guides/infer/infer.md#distributed-inference), along with the ability to shard large models across multiple GPUs/nodes.
 Incorporates batch processing optimizations to effectively manage memory constraints and ensure efficient resource utilization.
+- **Multimodality**: Designed with multiple modalities in mind, Oumi already supports evaluating on {ref}`joint image-text <multi-modal-standardized-benchmarks>` inputs, assessing VLMs on cross-modal reasoning tasks, where visual and linguistic data are inherently linked.
 <!-- Consider adding later:
 **Extensibility**: Designed with simplicity and modularity in mind, Oumi offers a flexible framework that empowers the community to easily contribute new benchmarks and metrics.
 This facilitates continuous improvement and ensures the platform evolves alongside emerging research and industry trends.
 -->